wolfspyre/mcollective-yum/README.md

      sudo mco rpc yum update # note this is the same thing as concurrently running `yum update -y` on ALL hosts

+Patch all hosts to the latest patch level and reboot afterwards  (either by repo, rhn or satellite sync):

+     sudo mco rpc yum update-and-reboot # note this is the same thing as concurrently running `yum update -y` on ALL hosts

 Stage all available patches on servers (that have the downloadonly plugin)

      sudo mco rpc yum downloadonly